Justin-AMAGLO/alx-zero_day/0x03-git/README.md

-this is how i create a directory
+this is how i create a directory modified